 This section gives you an idea of the estimated traffic compared with other, similar or competing sites.
 It’s likely that this will increase if you get your SEO ship shape.

-However, the real power of the Measure section is apparent when you upgrade your audit to an Advance Review and sync your Google Search Console and Google Analytics accounts.
+However, the real power of the Measure section is apparent when you upgrade your audit to a Project and sync your Google Search Console and Google Analytics accounts.
 This will bring in data for:

 - Website visitors

 - User behavior metrics like bounce rate and time on site